 Dear friends,

-I want to invite you to Recording Wetness, a live performance and collective act of documentation unfolding along the River Lea.
-We will walk, listen closely to what pours, spills, streams,drops, and washes away.
-Together we will experiment with recording as ritual: holding small sounds, gestures, fragments, and letting myth leak gently into method.
+We will walk, listen closely to what pours, spills, streams,drops, and washes away and we will experiment with recording as ritual: holding small sounds, gestures, fragments, and letting myth leak gently into method.

 This is a collaboration between friends, artists, the boat Baba Yaga, and the more-than-human presences that carry us.